smart-edge-open/specs/doc/enhanced-platform-awareness/openness_hddl.md

 Regarding the application deployment sample Dockerfiles with instructions on how to build docker images are provided by OpenNESS.
 Instructions on how to deploy Edge Applications and Services are out of scope of this document.
 There are two applications for OpenVINO sample deployment on Edge Node provided.
 The first application is an OpenVINO application running an inference on a video stream received by the application container.
 The second application is a Producer application servicing the first (OpenVINO) application via push notifications using the EAA service of OpenNESS.
 The Producer application periodically notifies the OpenVino application container to change inference model or the OpenVino plugin to use.
 Producer application container image can be build with an option to either constantly run the inference on HDDL VPUs or periodically change between CPU and HDDL workloads.

-From perspective of application built to use HDDL acceleration for inference there is no additional steps required to complete by the user during application deployment in comparison to an inference run on CPU.
+From perspective of application built to use HDDL acceleration for inference there is additional step required to complete by the user during application deployment in comparison to an inference run on CPU.
+The user needs to provide a feature key as part of application onboarding which will enable use o HDDL by application.
 The application container needs access to 'hddl-service' socket and 'ion' device from host in order to communicate with the HDDL service.
-These resources are allocated to the application container automatically by OpenNESS' EVA micro-service if during the bring up of the Edge Node the HDDL service was properly configured.
+These resources are allocated to the application container automatically by OpenNESS' EVA micro-service if during the bring up of the Edge Node the HDDL service was properly configured and application deployed with appropriate EPA flag.

 ### Dynamic CPU and VPU usage
 OpenNESS demonstrates one more great applicability Edge compute and efficient resource utilization in the Edge cloud.
 OpenVINO sample application supports support dynamic use of VPU or CPU for Object detection depending on the input from Producer application.
 The producer application can behave as a load balancer.
 It also demonstrates the Application portability with OpenVINO so that it can run on CPU or VPU.